CondensationDS/Condensation/README.md

 ## Contribute

+Are you interested to participateto our adventure?
+Get in touch at community@condensationDB.com

+We need your help to:

-**Raising awareness and educating about Condensation** The first thing we want is to educate on how innovative is Condensation to build solutions.
+**Raise awareness and educating about Condensation** The first thing we want is to educate on how innovative is Condensation to build solutions.
 Indeed, this new kind of database bridging the gap between mutable and immutable structures, has many benefits such as end-to-end encryption, multi-device synchronization, collaboration, offline-first, and much more we didn't yet described.
 Producing educational material is critical to raise awareness about the project.
 It can be articles, use cases, diagrams, advices and testimonials from your experience.
 We build this community to support your content, we will always do the best to enhance your positive impact on the project.

-**Contributing by porting the core**
+**Developing the core of Condensation**
-The priority is now to port the code to other systems as Condensation is mainly on the client side.
+The priority is now to port the code to other languages (e.g. Javascript, Swift) as Condensation is mostly developed on Java as of today.
 For the immutable part of Condensation, specifications are now exhaustively described and we are available to guide you into each step.
 If you are interested in contributing, we will give you more details on the next priorities and connect you with our pioneering community.

-You can get in touch at info@condensationDB.com.

 ## Main links